giellalt/lang-ciw/inc/flattened/excel2fst/README.md

 Then, run the command `make all` in the terminal to build `ojibwe.fomabin` and lexc-files.

+## Run yaml tests

+Run `make check`.
+This will print the output of the yaml tests.
+It will also write them into a log-file `yamltest.log` (the log-file is overwritten every time you run `make check`).

 ## Run interactively

 You can use `flookup` (use `cat` instead of `echo` to feed in a file of word forms):